1991 DONRUSS BASEBALL CARDS COMPLETE SET

 While maintaining its reputation as an affordable brand for the masses, Donruss upped the anty in various memorable ways with this 1991 effort.
 For the first time, Gold parallels boasted the legendary “D” logo rendered in precious metal on the front of each card.
 Hologram Signatures took the insert a step further by including authentic examples of the portrayed player’s John Hancock beneath a reflective layer.
 Master Set parallels advertised chase aspects like ongoing checklists and team cards.
 Meanwhile, the dramatic Canvas variation replaced traditional cardboard with a heavy linen-like material printed with vivid photographs.

-Read also: 2007 UPPER DECK BASEBALL CARDS
+Read also: BASEBALL CARDS AROUND ME

 In total, 14 different parallels types existed within the 1991 Donruss checklist ranging from the 1-in-2 Hologram Signature variants to odds of 1-in-72 for the elusive Canvas editions.
 Overall odds of finding any parallel sat at approximately 1-in-7 packs.
 With 100 cards traditionally included in a rack pack at the time, this proportion meant collectors could reasonably expect discovering around 14 hits from each box they purchased.
 Additional chase cards like rare managers/coaches and World Series team fronts boosted excitement further.